This Day In Music: August 20

 August 20, 1931 ~ Jazz pianist, composer, arranger Alain Goraguer born in Rosny-sous-Bois, France ~ Best known for his associations with Boris Vian and Serge Gainsbourg.
 Also composed, arranged for Jean Ferrat, Serge Reggiani, and Nana Mouskouri.
 Conducted the orchestra for France Gall's 1965 Eurovision Songfestival-winning performance of Poupée De Cire (Poupée De Son) ~ Goraguer passed away in 2023

 August 20, 1929 ~ Thomas Clague, commonly known as radio host, DJ Tom Clay, born in New York, New York, USA ~ Popular radio DJ remembered best for a number of controversies.
 Fired from his job at WWOL-AM-FM, Buffalo, after he pulled a stunt in which he played Bill Haley's Rock Around The Clock repeatedly from atop a billboard in Buffalo's Shelton Square.
-Would later be involved in the payola scandal of the late 1950s, and admitted to having accepted thousands of dollars for playing certain records WJBK, Cincinnati.
+Clay would later be involved in the payola scandal of the late-1950s, and admitted to having accepted thousands of dollars for playing certain records WJBK, Cincinnati.
 Despite the controversies Clay would rise to popularity every time.
-Clay also released the What The World Needs Now Is Love/Abraham Martin & John collage single, mixing two popular records of the time with children's voices and excerpts from speeches by John F Kennedy, Robert F Kennedy, and Martin Luther King Jr. The single would be a surprise hit and reach top 10 Billboard Hot 100 ~ Clague passed away in 1995
+As a recording artist, Clay is known for putting together the What The World Needs Now Is Love/Abraham Martin & John collage single, mixing two popular records of the time with children's voices and excerpts from speeches by John F Kennedy, Robert F Kennedy, and Martin Luther King Jr. The single would be a surprise hit and reach top 10 Billboard Hot 100 ~ Clague passed away in 1995

 August 20, 1923 ~ Country, country-pop singer Jim Reeves, full name James Travis Reeves, born in Galloway, Texas, USA ~ Charted records from the 1950s through the 1980s.
 Dubbed “Gentleman Jim”.
 Instrumental in creating the lush Nashville sound, reaching audiences outside country circles.
 First gained attention with the single Mexican Joe in 1953.
 Frequently worked with producer Steve Sholes early on in his career.
 Known for songs such as Welcome To My World, I Guess I'm Crazy, Blue Side Of Lonesome, and Make The World Go Away ~ Reeves passed away in 1964